-A timelapse of driving our RV, a Tiffin Allegro Bus motorhome, 223 miles from Dunlap, California to Acton, California.
+A timelapse of driving our RV, a Tiffin Allegro Bus motorhome, 203 miles from Carrabelle to Dunnellon, Florida.

 RV